 Keep following the river until you reach a stone wall, where you will take a right turn into the ancient woods.
 Follow the wall up to a limestone kiln then weave your way up the hill, following your map to stay on the right track.
 Near the end of the climb, you will follow the stone wall in a straight line and reach a wooden fence at the top.

-From here you can take a little detour to see the iron age hill fort before taking the wooden steps into more woodland, leading to King Arthur's Caves.
-After exploring the caves you may like another short detour to find Seven Sisters Rock for great views over the River Wye, but best avoided in windy and icy weather; the cliffs need to be approached with great caution.
+From here you can take a little detour to see the iron age hill fort before taking the wooden steps into more woodland, leading to King Arthur's Cave.
+After exploring the caves you may like another short detour to find Seven Sisters Rock for superb views over the River Wye, but best avoided in windy and icy weather; the sheer cliffs need to be approached with great caution.

 Make your way around the south and east perimeter of Leaping Stocks Nature Reserve, then head back down the hill to end your walk, always keeping your eyes peeled for views across the Wye Valley during your descent.
 Then it's time to kick back over lunch at Old Court Hotel or Ye Old Ferrie Inn.